 Plus I like to add about 25% hot chilies, also from Hatch, and that way I control the spiciness of my chile.

-Some people like it really HOT so they make their chili using the spicy variety.
+Some people like green chili really HOT so they make their chili using the spicy variety.

 This is my way of warning you to watch out before you taste an unknown chile!